typedb/typedb-docs/03-client-api/00-overview.md

 In this section and the following pages, we learn the mechanism that a Grakn client uses to set up communication with [keyspaces](/docs/management/keyspace) running on the Grakn server as well as the methods available for executing queries and retrieving their answers.

 ## Architecture
-All Grakn clients share a common architecture.
+All Grakn Clients share a common architecture.
 Simply put, the main components of a Grakn client are the `client` itself, `session` and `transaction`.

 ### Client
 A client is responsible for connecting to the [Grakn Server](/docs/running-grakn/install-and-run#start-the-grakn-server).
 We would then use this connection to manage keyspaces and creating sessions.